gcantieni/gtunes/README.md

 gtn -h
 ```

+### Feature specific setup

+#### Spotify integration
+`gtn` can search spotify for tracks containing a specific tune.
+This is much more reliable than simply searching the tune name, as often the track name doesn't have the tune in it.
+To enable this feature, you need to setup spotify developer credentials in Spotify, which is luckily pretty simple.

 To setup spotify credentials (requires a paid spotify account):
 - Go to the developer dashboard: https://developer.spotify.com/dashboard
 - "Create App"